alaur-c-ent/seafloor-pressure-A0A/README.md

 - **one internal barometric pressure sensor**, measuring the pressure inside a sealed atmospheric cylinder.

-Periodical switches of the external sensors between seawater pressure and the internal atmospheric reference, producing so-called **zero-pressure sequences**.
-These sequences enable in situ estimation of instrumental drift.

-Additional internal and external temperature sensors monitor thermal conditions of both the seawater and the instrument housing, supporting drift analysis and background control.
+This repository implements processing strategies developed and applied to recent A0A deployments in active submarine settings, including:

-These instruments have been deployed in volcano-tectonically active regions, notably within the framework of the REVOSIMA observatory, between 2020 and 2025, to monitor the ongoing seismo-volcanic crisis.
+- long-term monitoring in the Mayotte region within the framework of the **REVOSIMA** observatory,
-The main objective is to detect vertical seafloor deformation in active submarine environments by processing raw absolute pressure records.
+- deployments along the South-East Indian Ridge east of New Amsterdam Island.

+The repository provides research-grade tools to process raw A0A pressure records into drift- and tide-corrected time series suitable for geophysical analysis.
 This includes:
 - extracting instrumental drift using in situ self-calibration (zero pressure) sequences,
 - modelling drift curves using a least square regression.
 - validating drift correction through differential pressure (∆P) computed between co-located sensors within the same instrument.

+Exemples are provided for each step of the applied corretion process from raw (uncorrected) pressure to drift and tide corrected records.

-Oceanic variations is only partially addressed at this stage as only tides signals are removed using **UTide**, while other oceanographic contributions (currents, etc) are not yet corrected.
+Oceanic variations is only partially addressed at this stage as only tides signals are removed using **UTide**, while other oceanographic contributions are not yet corrected.

 The codes are primarily intended for long-term deployments (typically ~12 months).
-According to RBR Ltd. manufacturer specifications, pressure sensors are capable of resolving millimeter-scale vertical seafloor motions

 ---
 ## Scientific context